 For further information:

-In Italy, health-care through the National Health Service (SSN) is available also for foreign citizens who are temporary residents.
+In Italy, health-care through the National Health Service is available also for foreign citizens who are temporary residents.
 EU citizens must have the European Health Insurance Card, while non-EU citizens must show proof of coverage by health insurance.
-Health care is provided by local health enterprise (ASL: Azienda Sanitaria Locale), which releases a card that necessary to access health needs (general and specialised practice, hospitalisation etc.).
-For detailed information visit : www.aslna1.napoli.it/servizi.asp
+Health care is provided by health districts (ASL: Azienda Sanitaria Locale.
+For detailed information visit www.aslnapoli1centro.it

 There are no pre-requisites to attend courses, nor registration fees.
 Exams are given orally but, in some cases, they also include a written test.

-Courses content and exam schedules are planned by Schools and published in the Student’s Guide (Guida dello studente), which is also available through the University web site (http://www.unina.it
+Courses content and exam schedules are planned by Schools/Departments and available through each web site.

 The A.Di.S.U.
-Federico II releases to foreign students a rechargeable "smart card" with a fix amount of money decided by the student to access the service at the restaurants on the list, with same conditions of the Italian student.
+Federico II releases to foreign students a rechargeable "smart card" with a fix amount of money decided by the student to access some restaurants whose list, will be provided by ADISU.

-Students will find the rechargeable "smart card" at the following offices:
+Students can obtain the rechargeable "smart card" at the following offices:

 For further information consult:

-Please note: before going to the Adisu Offices for the smart card you have to take your Codice Fiscale (Fiscal Code) at the Agenzia delle Entrate (Tax Office), Via Armando Diaz, 11 – Napoli.
+Before going to the Adisu Offices for the smart card you have to take your Codice Fiscale (Fiscal Code) issued by the Agenzia delle Entrate (Tax Office).

 The sport activities available for students are organised and managed by the C.U.S.
 (University Sports Centre)